Cypress Gardens — Moncks Corner, South Carolina

 170 acres of gardens and swamps are so evocative of South Carolina’s timeless beauty that the property has been used as a set for over 15 movies, including The Patriot, Cold Mountain, The Notebook, and not surprisingly, Swamp Thing.

 The above photo is of a foam bridge that was used as a prop in The Patriot.
-Visitors to Cypress Gardens can have fun trying to locate the many props that were left in tact after filming.
+Visitors used to enjoy visiting Cypress Gardens to try and locate the many props that were left intact after filming.
+Unfortunately after storms, and flooding, none of the foam props remain.

 A little over a mile down a winding trail, meandering around and along the murky swamp waters, lies this cemetery almost hidden in the forest.
 Brick walls surround what presents itself like a formal garden, pierced by a towering cross.
 Inside those walls, visitors can find the final resting place of Benjamin Rufus Kittredge, and his family, forever interred on this place they loved so dearly.